pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 A successful Pega deployment immediately returns details that show progress for your deployment.

 14. Refresh the Kubernetes dashboard you opened in step 9.
-If you closed the dashboard, open a new command prompt running as Administrator and relaunch the browser as directed in Step 9.
+If you closed the dashboard, open a new command prompt running as Administrator and relaunch the web browser as directed in Step 9.

 15. In the dashboard, use the **Namespace** pulldown to change the view to **mypega** and click on the **Pods** view.